Solar neutrino physics: Solar neutrino physics

 where $n_{n}$ is the neutron number density\footnote{Its presence is due to the fact that the NC contribution to the MSW potential was subtracted for active neutrinos of all flavors in Eq.~\eqref{eq:Hamilt}.
 The subtraction should be added back for $\nu_{s}$, which makes no such contribution.
 Usually only neutrons are considered here because protons have a much smaller effective vector coupling to $Z$ (suppressed by $1-4\sin^{2}\theta_{W}$). }.
-While Eq.~\eqref{eq:n-10} allows one to numerically solve the Schrödinger equation for the purpose of studying sterile neutrinos, the adiabatic approximation is still valid and useful, provided that the mass splittings between $m_{4}$ and other masses are not too small---see Eq.~\eqref{eq:adia_valid}.
+While Eq.~\eqref{eq:n-10} allows one to numerically solve the Schrödinger equation to obtain the oscillation probability, the adiabatic approximation is still valid if the mass splitting $\Delta m_s^2\equiv m_{1}^{2}-m_{s}^{2} $ is not too small.
+More specifically, one needs to evaluate the $\gamma$ parameter in Eq.~\eqref{eq:adia_valid} with $\Delta m_{12}^2\to \Delta m_s^2$ to determine whether adiabaticity is violated or not.
+For $E_{\nu}=10$ MeV, $\gamma \ll 1$ corresponds to $\Delta m_s^2\gg 6\times 10^{-8} {\rm eV}^2$.
+For $\Delta m_s^2$ well above this value, the adiabatic approximation can be used.